Detective Naani: Plot

-The two squabbling teenagers fall in love, there is a whiff of a romance between Naani's divorced daughter and the dashing CID Inspector.
-Old Mr. Pal finds a renewed energy and interest in life.
-And of course, a lost 4-year-old little girl Neelima Daamle is finally re-united with her mother.
-The Yadavs are sent to jail for the crime of human trafficking.
+The two squabbling teenagers fall in love; there is a whiff of a romance between Naani's divorced daughter and the dashing CID Inspector.
+Old Mr. Pal finds renewed energy and interest in life.
+And of course, a lost 4-year-old little girl, Neelima Daamle, is finally reunited with her mother.
+The Yadavs are sent to jail for the crime of sex trafficking.